kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 - the `qualif` configuration uses the `wp-cache` global cache, `Alt-Ergo` and `Coq`.

-The test configurations `tests/test_config` and `tests/test_config_qualif` are carefully crafted to fit with the constraints associated to the GitLab Continuous Integration system.
-In particular, the `qualif` configuration is designed for being used with a local clone of the global WP cache, see installation instruction below.
+The test configurations `tests/test_config` and `tests/test_config_qualif` are carefully crafted to fit with the constraints of the GitLab Continuous Integration system.
+In particular, the `qualif` configuration is designed for being used with a clone of the global WP cache, see installation instructions below.

 To re-run tests, use by default the following commands:
 - `make Wp_TESTS` for the default test configuration;
-- `make wp-qualif` for the `qualif` configuration;
+- `make wp-qualif` for the `qualif` configuration.

 When using the `wp-qualif` target, it wil clone the global wp-cache at `../wp-cache` by default, if not yet present.
-To choose another place, consult the « Global WP Cache » section below.
+To choose another place, consult the « Global WP Cache » installation instructions below.
-The WP makefile provides several targets to automate the cache management.
+The WP makefile provides several targets to automate cache management.
 It is highly recommanded to use them most of the time:

-- `make wp-qualif` re-run qualif tests; no new cache entry is created, though.
+- `make wp-qualif` re-runs qualif tests; no new cache entry is created, though.
-- `make wp-qualif-update` re-run and create missing cache entries.
+- `make wp-qualif-update` re-runs and create missing cache entries.
-- `make wp-qualif-upgrade` create missing cache entries _and_ update tests scripts is necessary.
+- `make wp-qualif-upgrade` creates missing cache entries _and_ update tests scripts is necessary.
-- `make wp-qualif-push` commits and push all new cache entries to the GitLab repo.
+- `make wp-qualif-push` commits and pushes all new cache entries to the GitLab repository.
-- `make wp-qualif-status` display a very short git status of your local clone of wp-cache.
+- `make wp-qualif-status` displays a very short git status of your local wp-cache.

-To execute a given test by hand in `qualif` configuration, do the following in a local shell:
+To execute a given test by hand in `qualif` configuration, use the following commands in a _local_ shell:

     $ export FRAMAC_WP_CACHE=update
-    $ export FRAMAC_WP_CACHEDIR=<absolute-dir-to-wp-cache>
+    $ export FRAMAC_WP_CACHEDIR=<path-to-wp-cache>
     $ ./bin/ptests.opt src/plugins/wp/tests/xxx/yyy.i [-show|-update]

-It is _not_ recommanded to set the `FRAMAC_WP_xxx` variables globally, to avoid adding new cache entries that are non-related to the WP test suite.
+It is _highly_ recommanded to _not_ set the `FRAMAC_WP_xxx` variables globally;
+doing so would causing WP to add new cache entries to the global « qualif » cache from all your projects around.
 Consult the section « Global WP Cache Setup » below for details.

 # Global WP Cache Setup (for wp-qualif)

 All prover results for test configuration `qualif` shall be cached in a dedicate GitLab repo.
 This considerally speed-up the process of running those tests, from hours downto minutes.

-To ease the management of cache entries accross different Frama-C branches, _all_ cache entries are merged into the _same_ master branch of a global repository.
+To ease the management of cache entries accross merge requests, _all_ cache entries shall be merged into the _same_ master branch of a global repository, even if they come from _different_ Frama-C branches.
 This strategy prevents merge conflicts related to different cache entries and simplifies the review of MR, especially those modifying the VC generation process.
-The gitLab Frama-CI continuous integration system is aware of this this global cache and always use it.
+The gitLab Frama-CI continuous integration system is aware of this strategy and always use the global cache.

-By default, the WP makefile will clone a local copy of the wp-cache in `../wp-cache` but you can choose another place:
+By default, the WP makefile will clone a local copy of the wp-cache in `../wp-cache` but you can choose another place with the following commands:

     $ git clone git@git.frama-c.com:frama-c/wp-cache.git <your-cache>
     $ export WP_QUALIF_CACHE=<absolute-path-to-your-cache>